 Losing a loved one to a car accident is never easy.
 You might be able to sue for substantial compensation, whether you were told about the accident or were in the accident itself.
 Knowing what to do is vital for securing compensation before the statute of limitations runs out.
 Once the statute of limitations is up, you may not be able to secure the compensation you need.

-First, move away from hazards like fires and oncoming traffic.
+Move away from hazards such as fires and oncoming traffic.
 Be cautious about moving if you suspect you may have serious injuries.
 Call 911 for paramedics and police.
 You will want a copy of the police report to start building evidence for your claim.
 In some cases, not having a police report can hurt your claim.

 Avoid saying too much about the accident while waiting for emergency services to arrive.
 Your words can be twisted and used against you.
-This means not apologizing, admitting fault, or implying guilt to other drivers, passengers, or witnesses in any way.
+This means, don't apologize, admit fault, or imply guilt to other drivers, passengers, or witnesses in any way.
 Consider consulting with a lawyer before saying too much to the auto insurance company.
 Insurance agents sometimes have clients sign away their access to compensation.

 Collect as much evidence from the scene of the accident as possible.
 Take pictures of injuries and vehicle damages, write down what led to the accident, and write down witness contact information.
 Consider contacting a Kansas City car accident lawyer if you have questions about what other steps to take.